TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_1/policy.md

 1. Retrieve department details and ensure that the status is “active” using `get_department`.
 If the status of the department is “inactive” then use `transfer_to_human` and halt.
 2. If the employee start date is the same as the current date, then create the employee record using `create_employee`, linked to the manager and department from step 1.
-3. If the employee records were created successfully from step 2, then check if start date > current date, and then generate the digital contract for the new employee from step 2 using `create_contract` with future-dated due dates.
+3. If the employee records were created successfully from step 2, then check if start date is equal to or greater than the current date, and then generate the digital contract for the new employee from step 2 using `create_contract` with future-dated due dates.
 4. If the employee records were created successfully from step 2, then initiate the onboarding checklist process for the new hire from step 2 by following SOP 4-Create Onboarding Checklist.

 ### 3. Update Employee Data